Moses Brown School: Academics

-Ninth and tenth grade students are offered limited flexibility in their courses, aiming to expose them to a varied selection of topics.
+Ninth and tenth grade students are offered limited flexibility in their courses, in order to expose them to a varied selection of topics.
 English is the only subject mandated through four years in the Upper School.
 Students must study a single language for three years, and lab sciences for two.
 There is a requirement for a comparative religions class.
 Students are also required to take a minimum of two semesters of fine art courses.
-Students are required to participate in varied school activities whether athletic, theater, dance or community service.
+Students are required to participate in varied school activities, whether athletic, theater, dance, or community service.

 In popular culture

-In the 1960's, Moses Brown's Field House was the testing ground for what became known as AstroTurf.

-The school briefly made headlines during the January 2015 nor'easter when Headmaster Matt Glendinning released a music video called "School Is Closed", in which he parodied "Let It Go" from Frozen.
+In the 1960s, Moses Brown's Field House was the testing ground for AstroTurf.
+The school briefly made headlines during the January 2015 nor'easter when Headmaster Matt Glendinning released a music video called "School Is Closed", in which he parodied "Let It Go" from the 2013 film Frozen.

 The school is mentioned in H. P. Lovecraft's novella The Case of Charles Dexter Ward as the alma mater of the titular villain.